message/iata/JO.md

-Published 07.05.2021
+Published 10.05.2021
 1. Until 17 May 2021, flights from India are suspended.
 2. Until 17 May 2021, passengers who in the past 45 days have been in India are not allowed to enter.
-- This does not apply to nationals of Jordan and their family members.
+- This does not apply to nationals of Jordan and their spouses and children.
 3. Passengers are not allowed to transit through Jordan for more than 10 hours.
 4. Passengers must have health insurance valid for the whole period of intended stay.
 - This does not apply to:
 - nationals of Jordan;
 - passengers younger than 5 years;
 - passengers with a diplomatic or special passport and a diplomatic QR code and their family members.
 5. Passengers entering Jordan must have a negative COVID-19 PCR test taken at most 120 hours before arrival.
 The test result for passengers arriving from Egypt, Iraq, Palestinian Territory or Turkey must be issued by an approved laboratory, details can be found at <a href="https://www.visitjordan.gov.jo/Labs-List.html">https://www.visitjordan.gov.jo/Labs-List.html</a>
 - This does not apply to:
 - passengers younger than 5 years;
 - passengers with a diplomatic or special passport and their family members.
-6. Passengers transiting through Jordan must have a negative COVID-19 PCR test taken at most 120 hours before departure.
+6. Passengers transiting through Jordan must have a negative COVID-19 PCR test taken at most 72 hours before departure.
 The test result for passengers arriving from Egypt, Iraq, Palestinian Territory or Turkey must be issued by an approved laboratory, details can be found at <a href="https://www.visitjordan.gov.jo/Labs-List.html">https://www.visitjordan.gov.jo/Labs-List.html</a>
 - This does not apply to:
 - passengers younger than 5 years;
 - passengers with a diplomatic or special passport and their family members.